 sūròu 酥肉 Crunchy battered pork (pre-cooked, served hot)

 bàojiāng niúròu wán 暴奖牛肉丸 Exploding sauce meatballs I haven’t written about these meatballs before here, so a few notes: they’re very, very processed beef balls with a hollow center that contains oil and broth and sometimes other things.
 If you get them, stab them with a chopstick before biting in.
 The high-pressure hot juices inside can be very dangerous.

 Much like the above meatballs, these are very processed, and I don’t think they taste much like mushrooms or pork.
 They’re a big hit with lots of people, though, so we order them pretty often.

 Pea shoots are a fabulous leafy green.
 They have little curly bits sticking out and just a hint of pea-flavor.
 The stems remain fairly crisp even after cooking, so they add a nice texture to the hotpot.

 dòufupí 豆腐皮 Tofu skin

 miànjin面筋 Gluten/Bread balls

 Tufeng Bean Hotpot doesn’t only attract expat visitors.
-The restaurant is so popular that it stretches out across three storefronts on Qianling Dong Lu.
-Two locations are directly beside each other, and the third is just two more storefronts up the road, separated from its sisters by a stubborn dentist’s office.
+The restaurant is so popular that it stretches out across two storefronts on Qianling Dong Lu.
 The hotpot haven is located right in the middle of Qianling Dong Lu (黔灵东路) and it’s rather hard to miss, with the bright red neon signs.
-This photo was taken at 8:30 PM, and although the tables outside are empty, two of the three storefronts still have multiple tables coming in.
+This photo was taken at 8:30 PM, and although the tables outside are empty, both storefronts still have multiple tables coming in.
 They won’t take orders after 10 PM, but I’d show up around 9 PM at the latest.